OpenTermsArchive/contrib-versions/Blogger/Privacy Policy.md

 Data transfers

 We maintain servers around the world and your information may be processed on servers located outside of the country where you live.
 Data protection laws vary among countries, with some providing more protection than others.
 Regardless of where your information is processed, we apply the same protections described in this policy.
-We also comply with certain legal frameworks relating to the transfer of data, such as the EU-US and Swiss-US Privacy Shield Frameworks.
+We also comply with certain legal frameworks relating to the transfer of data, such as the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks.

 When we receive formal written complaints, we respond by contacting the person who made the complaint.
 We work with the appropriate regulatory authorities, including local data protection authorities, to resolve any complaints regarding the transfer of your data that we cannot resolve with you directly.